 Taste for yourself how amazing the local culinary scene is in Carlsbad — it will be one of the most memorable things about your trip.
 In a place full of rich, coastal flavors, blended with a trendy SoCal zest, Carlsbad Food Tours is one of the best things to do in Carlsbad.

 Bring out your inner foodie as you embark on a walking tour, so that you can indulge guilt-free.
-Visit over a half-dozen eateries, where you’ll hear the story behind each food.
+Visit over a half-dozen eateries, where you can meet the chefs and artisans and you’ll hear the story behind each food.
 Learn the origins of chef-prepared artichokes, sourced from local farms, or tales of the boats that delivered the fresh seafood earlier that day so that you can enjoy it.

 GREEN DRAGON TAVERN & MUSEUM